-In February 2008, the events were spun off into a separate entity, and a fifth event was added to the calendar called the "Roving Race."
-This race, of similar format, moves to a different location each year, with the first event having been held among the rice terraces of Sapa in northwest Vietnam, the second in 2009 in the Fish River Canyon and Skeleton Coast of Namibia, the third in 2010 in the Outback of Australia, the fourth in 2011 in the foothills of the Himalayas in Nepal, the fifth in 2012 from Wadi Rum to the ancient city of Petra in Jordan, the sixth in 2013 through the lava fields of Iceland, the seventh in August 2014 through the lush landscape of Madagascar, and the most recent Roving Race was held in the high Andes Mountains of Ecuador, and the ninth in 2016 across the tea plantations and jungle of Sri Lanka.
-The 10th edition of the RacingThePlanet Ultramarathon is scheduled for Sri Lanka in February 2016.
+In February 2008, the events were spun off into a separate entity, and a fifth event was added to the calendar called the RacingThePlanet Ultramarathon.
+This race, of similar format, moves to a different location each year, with the first event having been held among the rice terraces of Sapa in northwest Vietnam, the second in 2009 in the Fish River Canyon and Skeleton Coast of Namibia, the third in 2010 in the Outback of Australia, the fourth in 2011 in the foothills of the Himalayas in Nepal, the fifth in 2012 from Wadi Rum to the ancient city of Petra in Jordan, the sixth in 2013 through the lava fields of Iceland, the seventh in August 2014 through the lush landscape of Madagascar, the eighth in 2015 across the high Andes Mountains of Ecuador, and the ninth in 2016 across the tea plantations and jungle of Sri Lanka.
+The 10th edition of the RacingThePlanet Ultramarathon is scheduled for Patagonia in November 2017.

 - To challenge individuals to go beyond their athletic frontiers through two world class sporting events: the 4 Deserts Race Series and the 'Roving' Race, while exploring the most remote landscapes and ancient cultures on the planet.

 - To provide the knowledge, innovative products and services to enable all aspiring individuals to succeed in rough-country events and to inspire them with a life enhancing experience.

 - To document and contribute to improving the lives of ethnic minorities and tribes in the areas we explore, and to encourage and support competitors to raise funds for their charities.